kemalbasar/Charting/readMe.md

-Hello Everyone.

-This is a web-based MES application of VALFSAN.
-It is a %100 in-house project.
-It is now consist of
-   1.Costcenter and workcenter oee reports.
-   2.Live monitoring of workcenters.
-   3.Valuation reports of goods.

-Application uses pyodbc for database connection.
-For the machine comminication, plc and network systems also designed in-house.
-For the data serve node-red and maho-mqtt used.
-All dashboards developed in Python, Dash framework.
+VALFSAN MES Application
+Welcome to VALFSAN's web-based Manufacturing Execution System (MES) application.
+Developed entirely in-house, this dynamic platform provides real-time insights and data-driven perspectives on various aspects of the manufacturing process.

+Features
+OEE Reports for Costcenters & Workcenters: Dive deep into the operational efficiency of your costcenters and workcenters through detailed OEE (Overall Equipment Efficiency) reports.

+Live Workcenter Monitoring: Stay updated in real-time with the performance and activities of different workcenters.

+Valuation Reports: Understand the financial worth of your goods with comprehensive valuation reports.

+Technical Overview
+Database Connection: Seamless integration with databases through pyodbc.

+Machine Communication: Our proprietary system, built entirely in-house, leverages PLC and network systems for flawless machine communication.

+Data Serving: Efficient and real-time data serving is made possible through the combined capabilities of Node-RED and Maho-MQTT.

+Dashboard Development: All of our interactive dashboards are crafted using the Python Dash framework, allowing for flexible, fast, and efficient data representation.

+Vision
-Final goal is, connecting all modules and  datas each other that enables to monitor all layer of manufacturing and financial situation.
+Our ultimate vision for the VALFSAN MES application is to foster seamless connections between all modules and data.
+This interconnected ecosystem will empower users to monitor every layer of the manufacturing process and grasp the holistic financial situation, all in real-time.

+Get Involved
+We're constantly working to improve and expand our application's capabilities.
+Contributions, feedback, and suggestions are always welcome.
+Dive into the code, open an issue, or propose a feature

         ########### Main Page ###########

 ![image](https://github.com/kemalbasar/Charting/assets/4936460/912a2f8c-ae84-4a46-917d-401a4de01925)